elestio/terraform-provider-elestio/docs/guides/learn_from_sratch.md

     This file does not contain the values of these variables.
 We will have to declare them in another file.

-4. Create a file `secret.tfvars` and fill it with your values :
+4. Create a file `secrets.tfvars` and fill it with your values :

     ```bash
-    # secret.tfvars
+    # secrets.tfvars

     elestio_email      = "YOUR-EMAIL"
     elestio_api_token  = "YOUR-API-TOKEN"